 With more than 70 galleries, several art studios, Spark Theater Company and other creative organizations, the Art District on Santa Fe becomes more of an arts destination in Denver each year.
 The district's First Friday Art Walk has burgeoned into an all-out street party on Santa Fe Drive, bringing a unique mix of Denverites out to see what's cooking each month.
 The Third Friday Collector's Preview gives gallery-goers a chance to meet artists and gallery owners in a more intimate setting.

 Corazón de Trinidad

-North Fork Valley Creative District
+North Fork Valley Creative Coalition

 The southwest Colorado towns of Paonia, Hotchkiss and Crawford have been recognized for their peppering of studios, home workshops, fine artists, writers, musicians and filmmakers, as well as the beautiful land that inspires them.
 Organic farms, orchards, vineyards and mesas have conspired to make the North Fork Valley a pocket of natural and artist-made riches perfect for a few days' exploration just an hour's drive from Black Canyon of the Gunnison National Park.

 Pueblo Creative Corridor

 Pueblo's Creative Corridor is home to a First Friday Artwalk that's been going strong for more than 20 years.
 The area's historic buildings house a collection of boutiques, art galleries, studios and sidewalk cafes anchored by the Sangre de Cristo Arts Center.
 Museums, live music, galleries, public sculpture, fountains, frequent festivals and events, and more bring this historic district to life.